brentvollebregt/multi-clipboard/README.md

 * [Michael Robertson](https://github.com/MBRobertson) for adding file support in previous versions.

 ## Things that still are being done
+ - Comment and label methods
+ - Put tool tips on buttons
  - Add new image to README
  - Add listener running on a server to wait for [Ctrl + Windows + C]
      - Add notes to readme for starting and stopping (--start-listener)